TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Add Data Labels**:
      - Click the **Chart Elements** button (plus icon) and enable **Data Labels** to display exact revenue amounts.

-#### 🎯 Outcome:
-Your Doughnut Chart offers a clear visual breakdown of revenue shares among the top 5 pizzas, making it easy to interpret customer preferences.

 #### Step 4: Add a Slicer for Enhanced Interactivity